WorkerFramework/worker-framework/documentation/worker-example.md

 to fail to start.
 Check the logs for clues, and double check your configuration files.
 - `DataStore errors`: for failure results with `SOURCE_FAILED` or `STORE_FAILED` status, you should check your configuration for the `DataStore` and the connectivity and health of the store itself.
-- `IO errors`: for results with `WORKER_EXAMPLE_FAILED`, this could be caused by the conversion of the InputStream to a String, and you should check that the input data contains valid UTF-8 characters.
+- `IO errors`: for results with `WORKER_EXAMPLE_FAILED`, this could be caused by the InputStream to String conversion, and you should check that the input data folder is correctly referenced, is not empty, and contains valid UTF-8 characters.

 ## Upgrade procedures